rocktronica/OneFileCMS/readme.markdown

 It may be simple, bit it can get the job done.
 While you wouldn't want to build an entire house with just a hammer and hand saw, you can "manage" quite a bit with just those two tools (and nails, of course).
 Besides, "OneFileCMS" sounds cool.

-### <a name=WYSIWYG></a>Where's the WYSISWYG?

-OneFileCMS can be easily configured to work with [TinyMCE](http://tinymce.moxiecode.com) or [CKEditor](http://ckeditor.com) (and possibly others), but the editors themselves must be obtained from their respective sites.
-For basic setup instructions, read the appropriate "init" file from the extras/ directory in the OneFileCMS repo.

 ### <a name=slowlogin></a>Why do I get a "Stop running script?" pop-up during login?